Aiman217/sbds-ml-model/README.md

 ## Usage

 1. Run the Flask app: `flask run`
-2. Open your web browser and navigate to `http://localhost:5000/`
+2. Open your web browser and navigate to url provided by flask

-## Contributing

-Feel free to contribute to this project by submitting a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Credits

-This project was created by [Your Name](https://github.com/yourname).
+This project was created by Aiman Arif(https://github.com/Aiman217).